xfbs/field33-challenge/README.md

 - Neighbor count is wrong (I'm counting all relations).
 - Delete graph node always returns zero.
 - Logging could be improved (seems like GraphQL tracing is not working)
+- Use of `unwrap()` in codebase
+- Injection vulnerability

+## Improvements

+- Metrics (hooked up to Prometheus)
+- Authentication
+- Load shedding
+- Pagination, perhaps
+- Unit tests